akhaled01/ITNE352-LAB/README.md

 # Lab 2 ITNE352

-This project is consists of a UDP server that allows multiple UDP clients to query data from the `Employee_data.csv` file.
+This project is a UDP server that allows multiple UDP clients to query data from the `Employee_data.csv` file.

 > It is preferable to use Linux OS for running this project